 Stereotactic Radiotherapy (SRS)

-The physicians of SERO were some of the earliest adopters of this advanced technology, so we are experts on the science behind and application of SRS and SBRT.
-As you consider your next steps in cancer treatment, your SERO cancer care team is here to answer any questions you may have about the techniques.
+The physicians at SERO were among the early adopters of this advanced technology, establishing expertise in the science and application of SABR.
+As you contemplate your next steps in cancer treatment, your SERO Charlotte oncology doctors are available to address any inquiries you may have about these techniques.

 What is Stereotactic Radiotherapy?

-Finally, SRS is ideal for tumors that are difficult to reach through other treatment methods, especially those in the spine or brain.
+Ultimately, stereotactic radiosurgery is particularly well-suited for tumors that are challenging to access through other treatment methods, particularly those located in the spine or brain.

 How does Stereotactic Radiotherapy Work?

-Stereotactic radiotherapy utilizes multiple precise radiation beams to treat tumors.
-Like with other radiation treatments, these radiation beams damage the DNA of the cancer cells.
-This causes the cancer cells to die, which in turn causes the tumor to shrink.
+Stereotactic Radiotherapy involves multiple precise radiation beams that intersect to target tumors.
+Similar to other radiation treatments, these beams induce damage to the DNA of cancer cells, leading to their demise and subsequent tumor shrinkage.

-Although it is sometimes referred to as stereotactic radio surgery, it is not really surgery and there are no incisions.
-SRS uses 3D imaging, like a CT or MRI, to map the tumor.
-Then radiation beams are delivered through the skin to the tumor.
+Despite being occasionally termed stereotactic radiosurgery, it is not an actual surgical procedure, involving no incisions.
+Stereotactic Radiotherapy utilizes 3D imaging, such as CT or MRI scans, to map the tumor.
+Subsequently, radiation beams are directed through the skin to reach the tumor.

 arrow_forward